New Hampshire uses the federally facilitated health insurance marketplace HealthCare.gov for the sale of certified individual/family dental plans.

 The New Hampshire benchmark plan includes coverage for both basic and major dental services for children.

-Three insurers offer stand-alone dental plans through the New Hampshire exchange
+Which insurers offer dental coverage through the New Hampshire marketplace?

 - Anthem BCBS

 - Renaissance Dental